surfingoldelephant/PowerShell-Docs/reference/docs-conceptual/developer/help/examples-of-comment-based-help.md

 ```

 The following command gets the script Help.
 Because the script isn't in a directory that's listed in
-the Path environment variable, the `Get-Help` command that gets the script Help must specify the
+the PATH environment variable, the `Get-Help` command that gets the script Help must specify the
 script path.

 ```powershell